Get Rich! logo

 1 Setup & Deal

-Shuffle the deck and deal 4 cards to each player.
-Place the rest face down as the draw deck.
-Play starts left of the dealer and proceeds clockwise.
+Shuffle and deal 4 cards to each player.
+Place the remaining cards face down to form the draw deck.
+Play begins to the left of the dealer and proceeds clockwise.

 2 Your Turn